eficode-academy/istio-katas/008-observe-network-delays.md

 kubectl apply -f 008-observe-network-delays/start/three-tiers/
 ```

+- Run the script `scripts/loop-query.sh`

 In another shell, run the following to continuously query the sentence service
 and observe the effect of deployment changes:

 ```console
 ./scripts/loop-query.sh
 ```

+- **Observe the traffic flow with Kiali**

+Go to Graph menu item and select the **Versioned app graph** from the drop
+down menu.

 ![No delays with v1](images/kiali-three-tiers-1.png)